wpeng102/ucc/contrib/dpu_daemon/scripts/README.txt

 #                                           # ./run_dpu.sh
 # ./run_omb.sh

+#### How to Build Docker Image ####
+0. Log in to DPU, enter contrib\dpu_daemon\scripts directory.
+1. Run "docker build . -t ucc_daemon:v1"

+#### How to RUN Docker Image ####
+1. Open three terminals, one for Host and two for two DPUs
+2. ssh to Host on terminal 1, ssh to DPUs on terminal 2 and 3 respectively
+3. Run "docker run --cap-add=IPC_LOCK --device=/dev/infiniband/uverbs0 --net=host --rm -it ucc_daemon:v1" on two DPU terminals
+4. Wait for the following message to appear:
+DPU daemon: Running with 4 compute threads
+5. Launch run_omb.sh script on Host terminal

 #### Notes ####
 1. The provided run scripts are for 2 Nodes with 1 DPU each.